openstack-archive/tripleo-docs/doc/source/containers_deployment/overcloud.rst

 Manual overcloud deployment
 ----------------------------

-This section explains how to deploy a containerized undercloud manually.
+This section explains how to deploy a containerized overcloud manually.
 For an automated overcloud deployment, please follow the steps in the `Using TripleO Quickstart`_ section below.